 The Best Ice Creams in Oslo

 Oslo may not be the first destination that comes to mind when you think of ice cream.
-Most of the year, it’s pretty cold up here in the North, and the idea of eating ice cream seems far fetched.
+Most of the year, it’s pretty cold up here in the North, and the idea of eating ice cream seems far-fetched.
 However, during the months of May throughout August, sometimes even in April and September, the weather can get quite nice.
 That’s when you need to know where to find the best ice creams in Oslo.
 Navigate the map easily either by scrolling through the list on the right or by clicking the points on the map.
-Places are listed in no particular order.
+Places are listed in a geographical order.

 Gioia Is, located at Frogner, has the best ice cream in Oslo by a good margin.
 A family-run gelateria shop by the French ice cream maker Pierre Espic and his lovely wife.
 The flavors are elegant and pure, the texture is smooth and creamy, and the ingredients are all natural.
 Just the way you want Italian gelato.

 Gutta på Haugen

 Gutta på Haugen is a small deli at St. Hanshaugen with their own ice cream parlor.
 Located across the road from the store at Knud Knudsens plass.
 The organic soft serve is made in cooperation with Henning-Olsen and topped with amazing homemade toppings.
 Try the classic salted caramel or special combinations that are available, like rhubarb compote and liquorice sprinkles.